 Install and Enlarge Glass in Existing Exterior Doors

-However, this can be done by a door company and is so inexpensive!
+However, a door company can replace the glass in your front door and it is so inexpensive!
 I was quoted about $150 for the glass.
 I had asked about plain glass (I always want the simplest design on things like this).
 I preferred 3/4 glass so the doors had to have the original glass cut out and then the holes enlarged.

 From there, there was some finish work to get the new trim to match the old trim.